Gin Rummy Scoring Explained (Knock, Gin & Undercut)

 Layoffs After Knocking (Important Detail)

-• The non-knocking player may add cards (lay off) to the knocker’s melds
+• The non-knocking player may add cards (lay off) onto the knocker’s melds

 Layoffs in Gin Rummy Explained